ProactiveProgrammers/intersection-algorithms-solution/writing/reflection.md

 vero eos et accusam et justo duo dolores et ea rebum.
 Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.

-### Leveraging your response to the previous question, how did you overcome the challenge?
+### What is a challenge that your have faced and how did you overcome it?

 Note: Provide a one-paragraph response that answers this question in your own words.